hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 run 3 or 5 Consul servers per datacenter.
 This maximizes availability without greatly sacrificing performance.
 See below for a deployment table.

-In terms of performance, Raft is comprable to Paxos.
+In terms of performance, Raft is comparable to Paxos.
 Assuming stable leadership, committing a log entry requires a single round trip to half of the cluster.
 Thus performance is bound by disk I/O and network latency.
 Although Consul is not designed to be a high-throughput write system, it should handle on the order